FEATURE image: Fallingwater, Frank Lloyd Wright, Mill Run, Pennsylvania. March 2010. Author’s photograph.

 Fallingwater is a house designed in 1935 by American architect Frank Lloyd Wright (1867-1959).
 It is in the Laurel Highlands of southwest Pennsylvania, about 70 miles away from downtown Pittsburgh.

-The house was intended as a weekend retreat for the owners of a Pittsburgh department store.
-It is built partly over a waterfall on Bear Run, a tributary of the Youghiogheny River, in the Appalachians.
+The house was intended as a weekend retreat for the Edgar J. Kaufmann and family, owners of a Pittsburgh department store.
+The area of land had been a summer camp for the department store employees.
+Wright’s house, completed in 1937, is built partly over a waterfall on Bear Run, a tributary of the Youghiogheny River, in the Appalachians.

 FEATURE image: P.A.-Renoir, A Luncheon at Bougival, 1881, The Phillips Collection, Washington, D.C.
 The Seventh Impressionist Exhibition – 1882.